-As at 31 March 2024, the Group had 1,183 employees in total (2023: 1,178), of which around 97.5% are recruited locally in Hong Kong.
+As at 31 March 2025, the Group had 1,275 employees in total (2024: 1,183), of which around 90.4% were recruited locally in Hong Kong and the remainder from Mainland China.
 The Group adheres to the principle of open and fair competition when recruiting employees.
 The recruitment criteria are based on individual merits, education background, skill and past experience of the candidates and their suitability to the job position.
 The Group has adopted a board diversity policy since 2013 and is committed to eliminating discrimination in employment against race, gender, age, religion, marital and family status.
 Employment of illegal workers, child labour and forced labour are strictly prohibited.
 Candidates are required to provide identity proof to ensure their age and their eligibility of working in Hong Kong.